Convex-Labs/honestnft-shenanigans/docs/source/fair_drop.suspicious.rst

 Example
 -------
-To scrape the BAYC collection from OpenSea, you only need to supply the contract address.
+To scrape the BAYC collection from OpenSea, you only need to supply the contract address and the CSS selector to find the "suspicious flag".
 All other CLI arguments are optional.

 .. code-block:: shell

-   $ python3 fair_drop/suspicious.py --contract 0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d
+   $ python3 fair_drop/suspicious.py --contract 0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d --selector "i.sc-e8292ad1-0.gZavKY.material-icons"

 Command Line